GohChenSin/gohchensin.github.io/_pages/about.md

 Previously spent 5 years in Strategy & Operations, working with C-suite.

 Transitioned to Product Management out of a desire to:
-- Work in tech: firm believer in a tech-driven future, and an avid self-learner of tech
+- Work in tech as I am passionate about tech, an avid self-learner of tech, and a firm believer in a tech-driven future
 - Be in the driving seat for building successful products
 - Leverage my deep experience in problem-solving, stakeholder management, project management, strategy, leading teams, and effective communication.